algorithmica-org/algorithmica/content/english/hpc/arithmetic/integer.md

 This seems like an important architecture aspect, but in most cases, it doesn't make a difference: just pick one style and stick with it.
 But in some cases it does:

-- Little-endian has the advantage that you can cast a value to a smaller type (e. g. `long long` to `int`) by just loading fewer bytes, which in most cases means doing nothing — thanks to *register aliasing*, `eax` refers to the first 4 bytes of `rax`, so conversion is essentially free.
+- Little-endian has the advantage that you can cast a value to a smaller type (e.g., `long long` to `int`) by just loading fewer bytes, which in most cases means doing nothing — thanks to *register aliasing*, `eax` refers to the first 4 bytes of `rax`, so conversion is essentially free.
 It is also easier to read values in a variety of type sizes — while on big-endian architectures, loading an `int` from a `long long` array would require shifting the pointer by 2 bytes.
 - Big-endian has the advantage that higher bytes are loaded first, which in theory can make highest-to-lowest routines such as comparisons and printing faster.
 You can also perform certain checks such as finding out whether a number is negative by only loading its first byte.

 Big-endian is also more "natural" — this is how we write binary numbers on paper — but the advantage of having faster type conversions outweigh it.
 For this reason, little-endian is used by default on most hardware, although some CPUs are "bi-endian" and can be configured to switch modes on demand.